seanh/seanh.github.io/content/2020-07-25-how-to-comment-and-uncomment-lines-in-vim.md

 Footnote: you can't use <kbd>gc</kbd> to select a comment
 ---------------------------------------------------------

+You can't use <kbd>gc</kbd> as a motion in normal mode or visual mode.
-You can't type <kbd>gc</kbd> in visual mode to select a comment.
+For example you can't type <kbd>gc</kbd> in visual mode to select a comment.
 Instead, <kbd>gc</kbd> in visual mode comments or uncomments the selected lines.
-Since the same keyboard command <kbd>gc</kbd> is used as both an operator and a text object
-<kbd>gc</kbd> in visual mode can't do both, it had to be one or the other,
+Since the same key sequence <kbd>gc</kbd> is used as an operator and a text object it can't be both at once in normal mode or visual mode, it has to be one or the other.
-so <kbd>gc</kbd> is a text object in operator-pending mode only.
+So <kbd>gc</kbd> is a text object in operator-pending mode only.
 In normal mode and visual mode it's an operator.